ASPL User Guide v 1.00

 This chapter shows some scripting examples that can be run by the ASPL interpreter.
 All scripts can be found in the shared folder where you have installed the ASPL interpreter.

-■ Script randomdice.aspl
+■ Script throwdice.aspl

 The following ASPL script simulates three players rolling dice on a craptable.
 You run the script at the UNIX prompt by following it by the number of throws.
 Line 1 and line 2 represent a two lines shebang to invoke the interpreter on the UNIX system.
 Lines 20 to 22 create three set variables, p1 p2 p3, and assign them to the grouping data created by the global grouping function ggdice().